-a.
-Full-time students placed on Financial Aid Suspension may be reinstated upon earning at least 12 semester hours with an overall cumulative G.P.A. of 2.0 or higher with a completion rate of at least 75% without benefit of federal or state financial aid. b.
-Part-time students placed on Financial Aid Suspension may be reinstated upon earning at least 6 semester hours with an overall cumulative G.P.A. of 2.0 or higher with a completion rate of at least 50% without benefit of federal or state financial aid.
+- a.
+Full-time students placed on Financial Aid Suspension may be reinstated upon earning at least 12 semester hours with a long semester G.P.A. of 2.0 or higher with a completion rate of at least 75% without benefit of federal or state financial aid. - b.
+Part-time students placed on Financial Aid Suspension may be reinstated upon earning at least 6 semester hours with a long semester G.P.A. of 2.0 or higher with a completion rate of at least 50% without benefit of federal or state financial aid.